kiran-sumant/ObsidianKM/Academic/Academic notes/Flagship Seminar 2024-06-24.md

 abundant proteins do not appear to produce more epitopes -> implied viral prot production in parallel with translation.

-**Immunogenicity:** infect mouse, after seven days coculture Presentation levels do not predict immunogenicity.
+**Immunogenicity:** infect mouse, after seven days coculture Presentation in-vitro levels do not predict immunogenicity.
 In-vitro design: is it a sensible experiment for modelling immunogenicity.
 Mouse hyperinfection: 24h take spleen sample, then MRM MS same thing with : 7d take spleen sample, then ICS